esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ### Sidenote: something deprecated

 Occassionally you may find some calls to `ejabberd_hooks:run/3` in the MongooseIM source code.
-Under the hood it calls the same handlers with `ok` as an initial accumulator.
+Under the hood it calls the same handlers with `ok` as the initial accumulator.
 This is deprecated and some day will be removed.

 ### Error handling in hooks